Retro Revivals

 Excitebike: World Rally

 Excitebike was one of Nintendo’s biggest games in the early ’80s, but they didn’t do a lot to promote the franchise after the NES era.
 A Mario-themed remake was broadcast on the Satellaview in 1997, but virtually no one outside of Japan was aware of its existence.
 Excitebike 64 was well-received in 2000, but it arrived late into the Nintendo 64’s lifespan and didn’t receive the same promotional push that other franchises like StarFox or even Pilotwings had received.
 Excite Truck on the Wii could be viewed as a spiritual successor to the Excitebike series, but it was drastically different from its motocross-themed predecessors.
 In 2009, Nintendo went back to basics and quietly released Excitebike: World Rally as a WiiWare title.
 The game had an online component and featured optional motion controls, but nearly every other aspect of the game was lifted straight out of the 1984 original.
 It was a lot more simplistic than the Nintendo 64 sequel.
 The camera was locked into place, players didn’t have to worry about steering their bikes, and the tracks were laid out in a straight line and littered with ridiculous jumps.
-All players had to do was choose their lane, accelerate, and try to not to biff it while landing their bikes.
-The graphics were obviously a step up from the NES version and the new isometric camera angles were a great fit for the game, but the game played exactly like the original did and basically ignored everything that had been introduced in Excitebike 64.
+All players had to do was choose their lane, accelerate, and try not to biff it while landing their bikes.
+The graphics were obviously a step up from the NES version and the isometric camera angles were a nice addition, but the game played exactly like the original did and basically ignored everything that had been introduced in Excitebike 64.

 9